Frequently Asked Questions

 What is the timing for the new JEA Headquarters project?

-The groundbreaking for the new JEA Headquarters is expected to take place in the first quarter, and work is expected to continue through Fall 2021, barring any delays due to inclement weather or other unforeseen factors.
+The groundbreaking for the new JEA Headquarters is expected to take place in the second quarter, and work is expected to continue through Spring 2022, barring any delays due to inclement weather or other unforeseen factors.

 Who is paying for the new JEA Headquarters?